March-mitsuki/white-logger/docs/release_notes/updates.md

       - Change `configLogger` to `configNodeLogger`
       - Add a level text to `sInfo` return string.
     - fix
-      - A error will thorwed if pass a object as the second parameter.
+      - Error happend if pass a object as the second parameter.